The Basic Equipment You Need to Start Watercolour Painting

 A few well-chosen brushes will do almost everything you need.

-For beginners, Daler Rowney Graduate brushes are great value and widely available at Hobbycraft or The Range.
+For beginners, Daler Rowney Graduate brushes are great value and widely available at Hobbycraft or from Jackson's Art Supplies.
 As you progress, invest in higher-quality natural or synthetic sable or squirrel hair brushes for better water control.

 Recommended starter set: